Astaxanthin: Natural sources

 Astaxanthin concentrations in nature are approximately:

 Algae are the primary natural source of astaxanthin in the aquatic food chain.
-The microalgae Haematococcus pluvialis seems to accumulate the highest levels of astaxanthin in nature and is currently, the primary industrial source for natural astaxanthin production where more than 40 g of astaxanthin can be obtained from one kg of dry biomass.
-Haematococcus pluvialis has the productional advantage of the population doubling every week, which means scaling up is not an issue.
-Specifically, the microalgae are grown in two phases.
-First, in the green phase, the cells are given an abundance of nutrients to promote proliferation of the cells.
-In the subsequent red phase, the cells are deprived of nutrients and subjected to intense sunlight to induce encystment (carotogenesis), during which the cells produce high levels of astaxanthin as a protective mechanism against the environmental stress.
-The cells, with their high concentrations of astaxanthin, are then harvested.

-Phaffia yeast Xanthophyllomyces dendrorhous exhibits 100% free, non-esterified astaxanthin, which is considered advantageous because it is readily absorbable and need not be hydrolysed in the digestive tract of the fish.
-In contrast to synthetic and bacteria sources of astaxanthin, yeast sources of astaxanthin consist mainly of the (3R, 3'R)-form, an important astaxanthin source in nature.
-Finally, the geometrical isomer, all-E, is higher in yeast sources of astaxanthin, as compared to synthetic sources.
+The microalgae Haematococcus pluvialis contains high levels of astaxanthin (about 3.8% of dry weight), and is the primary industrial source of natural astaxanthin.

 In shellfish, astaxanthin is almost exclusively concentrated in the shells, with only low amounts in the flesh itself, and most of it only becomes visible during cooking as the pigment separates from the denatured proteins that otherwise bind it.
 Astaxanthin is extracted from Euphausia superba (Antarctic krill) and from shrimp processing waste.
-12,000 pounds of wet shrimp shells can yield a 6–8 gallon astaxanthin/triglyceride oil mixture.

 Biosynthesis

 Astaxanthin biosynthesis starts with three molecules of isopentenyl pyrophosphate (IPP) and one molecule of dimethylallyl pyrophosphate (DMAPP) that are combined by IPP isomerase and converted to geranylgeranyl pyrophosphate (GGPP) by GGPP synthase.
 Two molecules of GGPP are then coupled by phytoene synthase to form phytoene.
 Next, phytoene desaturase creates four double bonds in the phytoene molecule to form lycopene.
 After desaturation, lycopene cyclase first forms γ-carotene by converting one of the ψ acyclic ends of the lycopene as a β-ring, then subsequently converts the other to form β-carotene.
 From β-carotene, hydrolases (blue) are responsible for the inclusion of two 3-hydroxy groups, and ketolases (green) for the addition of two 4-keto groups, forming multiple intermediate molecules until the final molecule, astaxanthin, is obtained.